oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-Kernel-compilation-and-installation.md

 2. Open the copied file, and look it line by line and replaces old kernel name by the name you assigned.
 See the example:

-Attention
+**Attention:**
-:   Keep in mind, that you have to adapt this file by yourself.
+Keep in mind, that you have to adapt this file by yourself.
 There is no blind copy and paste here.
+{: .notice_danger}

 3. Generate he initramfs